 Proof of identity and National Insurance Number

-If you are making a new claim for Housing Benefit and/or Council Tax Reduction, you will have to provide proof of your identity, and that of your partner (if you have a partner).
+If you are making a new claim for Housing Benefit and/or Council Tax Support, you will have to provide proof of your identity, and that of your partner (if you have a partner).

 You will also have to supply us with your (and your partner's) National Insurance Number.
 Everyone claiming Benefit has to do this to help prevent fraud.